Offline Handwritten Signature Verification - Literature Review

 In the verification phase, a sequence of feature vectors is extracted from the signature and quantized using the codebook.
-The HMM is then used to calculate the likelihood of the observations given the model $P(\mathcal{O} | \lambda)$.
-After calculating the likelihood, a simple threshold can be used to discriminate between genuine signatures and forgeries \cite{justino_off-line_2000}, or the likelihood itself can be used for more complex classification mechanisms, such as the work from Batista \cite{batista_dynamic_2012} that used HMMs trained on the genuine class, and HMMs trained on the forgery (random forgery) class, and used the likelihoods obtained by the different HMMs as a feature vector for another classifier to make the decision.
+The HMM is then used to calculate the likelihood of the observations given the model.
+After calculating the likelihood, a simple threshold can be used to discriminate between genuine signatures and forgeries \cite{justino_off-line_2000}, or the likelihood itself can be used for more complex classification mechanisms \cite{batista_dynamic_2012}.